 This, of course, depends on the nature of the change: recompilation after changing a base library takes more time.

 The tricks the stub application plays don’t work in every case.
-We have identified the following cases where it does not work as expected:
+The following cases highlight where it does not work as expected:

-Context like this, but this seems to happen in a few
+Contextlike this, but this seems to happen in a few apps at Google.

 Resources installed by

 bazel mobile-installare only available from within the app.
 If resources are accessed by other apps via

 PackageManager#getApplicationResources(), these resources will be from the last non-incremental install.